Mask: Contemporary theatre

 In America, mask-work was slower to arrive, but the Guerrilla Theatre movement, typified by groups such as the San Francisco Mime Troupe and Bread and Puppet Theatre took advantage of it.
 Influenced by modern dance, modern mime, Commedia dell'arte and Brecht such groups took to the streets to perform highly political theatre.
 Peter Schumann, the founder of Bread and Puppet theatre, made particular use of German Carnival masks.
 Bread and Puppet inspired other practitioners around the world, many of whom used masks in their work.
 In the US and Canada, these companies include In the Heart of the Beast Puppet and Mask Theater of Minneapolis; Arm-of-the Sea Theatre from New York State; Snake Theater from California; and Shadowland Theatre of Toronto, Ontario.
 These companies, and others, have a strong social agenda, and combine masks, music and puppetry to create a visual theatrical form.
 Another route masks took into American Theatre was via dancer/choreographers such as Mary Wigman, who had been using masks in dance and had emigrated to America to flee the Nazi regime.

 In Europe, Schumann's influence combined with the early avant-garde artists to encourage groups such as Moving Picture Mime Show and Welfare State (both in the UK).
 These companies had a big influence on the next generation of groups working in visual theatre, including IOU and Horse and Bamboo Theatre, who create a theatre in which masks are used along with puppets, film and other visual forms, with an emphasis on the narrative structure.

 Functional masks

-Masks are also familiar as pieces of kit associated with practical functions, usually protective.
-There has been a proliferation of such masks recently but there is a long history of protective armour and even medical masks to ward off plague.
-The contrast with performance masks is not always clear-cut.
-Ritual and theatrical masks themselves can be considered to be practical, and protective masks in a sports context in particular are often designed to enhance the appearance of the wearer.
+Masks are also familiar as pieces of kit associated with practical functions, usually protective, including in sports and during plagues: